EoghanMoylan/Linked-Data/README.md

 ##Datasets
 ***Datasets were taken from CSO.ie in CSV format and converted into JSON.
 Links to originals are at bottom of the README.***

-The CrimeRates dataset used contains data listing all crimes reported in all Garda Staions in Ireland between 2008 to 2013.
+The CrimeRates dataset used contains data listing all crimes reported in all Garda Stations in Ireland between 2008 to 2013.
 The dataset also lists the type of crime reported also.
 The second dataset used, the AnnualEarnings dataset, list a sum of all earnings in various sectors through the years of 2008 to 2014.
 This dataset also lists the type of earning.